Caleb Cushing: China mission

-In 1843, Cushing was appointed by President Tyler to be commissioner and United States Ambassador to China, holding this position until March 4, 1845.
+In 1843, Cushing was appointed by President Tyler to be commissioner and United States Minister to China, holding this position until March 4, 1845.
 With the goal of impressing the Royal Chinese court, the Cushing mission consisted of four American warships, loaded with gifts that exalted scientific wonders including revolvers, telescope, and an encyclopedia.
 His arrival at Macau in February 1844 created a local sensation, but the Chinese government was reluctant to designate another most favored nation.
 Cushing cleverly mixed the carrot and stick.
 He warned – against the backdrop of his warships – that not to receive an envoy was a national insult.
 He threatened to go directly to the Emperor – an unheard of procedure.
 The Emperor tried delay, but he finally sent an envoy to negotiate with Cushing, leading to the signing of the Treaty of Wanghia in the village of Wanghia on July 3, 1844.
 In addition to most favored nation status, Cushing made sure that Americans received extraterritoriality.
 In the following years American trade with China grew rapidly, thanks to the high-speed clipper ships which carried relatively small amounts of high-value cargo, such as ginseng and silk.
 American Protestant missionaries also began to arrive.
 The popular Chinese reaction was mostly hostile, but there was a favorable element that provided a base of support for American missionaries and businessmen.
 By 1850–64, China was enmeshed in the Taiping rebellion, a civil war which caused millions of deaths; foreign trade stagnated.

 While serving as commissioner to China he was also empowered to negotiate a treaty of navigation and commerce with Japan.